alloba/book-of-hours-notes/books/Eva's Treasury.md

 ## Description
 Eva's Treasury

-Eva Dewulf, last of the Brancrugs, discusses the occult and aesthetic properties of jewels and other precious minerals.
+[[world-at-large/Eva Dewulf|Eva Dewulf]], last of the Brancrugs, discusses the occult and aesthetic properties of jewels and other precious minerals.
 ### Partial Study Description
 I'm Reading...